-A resident with housekeeping standards violations will not be transferred until the resident passes a follow-up housekeeping inspection.
+A resident with housekeeping standards violations or lease enforcement or termination of tenancy in progress will be sent a transfer request denial letter until the resident passes a follow-up housekeeping inspection or all lease enforcement has been cured.

-Exceptions to the good record requirement may be made when it is to the PHA's advantage to make the transfer.
+Exceptions to the good record requirement may be made with Division director approval.